Labelled seeds and the mutation group: Introduction

 The structure of the paper is as follows.
-In \cref{labseedgraph} we give the definitions of cluster algebras and labelled seeds, and see that the collection of labelled seeds forms a homogeneous space for the global mutation group $M_n$, given by the semidirect product of the free group on $n$ involutions with the $n$--th symmetric group.
+In \Cref{labseedgraph}, we recall the definitions of cluster algebras and labelled seeds, and see that the collection of labelled seeds forms a homogeneous space for the mutation group $M_n$, which is the semidirect product of the free group on $n$ involutions with the symmetric group on $n$ elements.
 One goal will be to study the automorphism group of this homogeneous space.

-In \cref{regequivrels}, we describe a more general theory of regular equivalence relations on homogeneous spaces, and explain a kind of Galois correspondence between such relations and subgroups of the automorphism group of the homogeneous space.
-Such a subgroup of automorphisms gives rise to an orbit groupoid, as defined in \cref{orbitgroupoid}, whose objects are the orbits of the group action.
+In \Cref{regequivrels}, we describe the more general theory of regular equivalence relations on homogeneous spaces, and explain the `Galois correspondence' between such relations and subgroups of the automorphism group of the homogeneous space.
+Such a subgroup gives rise to an orbit groupoid, defined in \Cref{orbitgroupoid}, whose objects are the orbits under the action of the subgroup.

-In \cref{clustmodgpd} we return to the setting of labelled seeds, and consider two particular regular equivalence relations, identifying labelled seeds with the same quiver or with similar quivers (by which we mean quivers that are the same up to taking the opposite of some connected components).
-By defining a functor on the resulting orbit groupoids, we obtain an action of each groupoid on the model field $\mathbb{K}$.
-We also show that for the equivalence relation of having the same quiver, the orbit groupoid is equivalent to Fock and Goncharov's cluster modular groupoid, as described in \cite{fockcluster1}.
+In \Cref{clustmodgpd}, we return to the setting of labelled seeds, and consider two particular regular equivalence relations, one relating labelled seeds with the same quiver and the other relating labelled seeds with `similar' quivers, that is, quivers that are the same up to taking the opposite of some connected components.
+By defining a functor on the resulting orbit groupoids, we obtain an action of each groupoid on the model field~$\cK$.
+We also show that, for the equivalence relation of having the same quiver, the orbit groupoid is equivalent to Fock and Goncharov's cluster modular groupoid \cite{fockcluster1}.

-In \cref{clustautgp} we show how the subgroups corresponding to these relations act on $\mathbb{F}$, with elements acting as cluster automorphisms in the sense of \cite{assemcluster}.
-We also observe that each labelled seed determines an isomorphism $\mathbb{K}\stackrel{\sim}{\to}\mathbb{F}$ intertwining the action of the groupoid on $\mathbb{K}$ with the action of the group on $\mathbb{F}$.
-We conclude the section by showing that the group corresponding to the relation of having the same quiver is isomorphic to the group $\Aut^+{\mathcal{A}}$ of direct cluster automorphisms.
-The group $\Aut{\mathcal{A}}$ of all cluster automorphisms corresponds to the weaker relation of having similar quivers.
+In \Cref{clustautgp}, we show how the subgroups corresponding to our two special equivalence relations act on $\cF$, with elements acting as cluster automorphisms in the sense of \cite{assemcluster}.
+We also observe that the isomorphism $\cK\isoto\cF$, corresponding to any labelled seed, intertwines the action of the orbit groupoid on $\cK$ with the action of the group on $\cF$.
+We conclude the section by showing that the group corresponding to the relation of having the same quiver is isomorphic to the group $\dircAut{\cA}$ of direct cluster automorphisms.
+The group $\cAut{\cA}$ of all cluster automorphisms corresponds to the weaker relation of having similar quivers.